TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 <img src= "/Documentation/Images/Camera Hardware System/imx477.jpg" width="260" height="353"> <img src= "/Documentation/Images/Camera Hardware System/lens.jpg" width="233" height="353">

 ### Enclosures
 To protect the sensitive electronics required for the control of this system, two polycarbonate enclosures will be utilized.
 The Raspberry Pi, along with the remainder of the system, will be enclosed within a fully opaque case, while the camera itself will be mounted inside an enclosure with a clear top, allowing for it to view the outside world and capture the UAS mid-flight as intended.
 These boxes will be rated to protect from water up to a rating of IP67, exceeding our initial constraint of IP65.
 On each box, two holes will be bored into the side to allow the installation of a vent and cable gland pieces to be installed.
-The gland will allow power and camera connections to pass through the enclosure, while the vent will be used to allow unintended water vapor and/or pressure to escape, keeping the system dry.
+The gland will allow power and camera connections to pass through the enclosure, while the vent will be used to allow pressure buildup caused by temperature cycling to escape, keeping the system sealed.
 These add-ons will be followed up with caulk or RTV material to doubly ensure that the enclosures retain their IP67 water rating.
 Inside each enclosure will be a dessicant pack, made to also absorb any moisture that could potentially seep into the box.

 []image